 For now, though, it’s a truly excellent Photoshop alternative – particularly if you don’t have the time or permission to download a desktop application.

-A trimmed-down app that bundles Photoshop’s best features in a mobile-friendly package
+Photoshop's best tools in a touchscreen-friendly package

 Adobe Photoshop Express is a lightweight version of the industry-standard photo editor available free for your browser, and as a downloadable app for Windows, iOS, and Android.